 This may happen when you:

 Your credit file and credit score is based on your credit history and stability.
-Unfortunately it does not have information on your income or assets, but a lender may take some of this information into consideration when assessing your application for credit.
+Unfortunately it does not have information on your income and expenses or your assets, but a lender may take some of this information into consideration when assessing your application for credit.

 A low credit score can be improved by paying on time and meeting your commitments.
 Avoid defaults or judgements that can be listed on your credit file.
 Stability in your residential address and employment are also key factors.
 If you have a bad credit score, then it’s best to speak to a financial advisor on how you could get your score back on track.